OmarSamirz/OmarSamirz/README.md

-## Hi there
+## Hi there, I'm Omar

-I'm Omar, a passionate and driven computer science student with a keen interest in the fascinating world of data science and machine learning.
+a passionate and driven computer science student with a keen interest in the fascinating world of data science and machine learning.
 As someone who enjoys exploring the endless possibilities of technology, I am constantly seeking opportunities to learn, grow, and apply my knowledge to real-world challenges.
 Currently pursuing my computer science degree, I have been immersing myself in various projects and coursework that have expanded my knowledge and sharpened my skills.

 ### 💻 Skills